mjhea0/jquery-madlibs/readme.md

 ## Step 2: Add a Form

-For Madlibs we need to display a form for the user to enter words.
+For Mad Libs we need to display a form for the user to enter words.
 Let's start with a simplified version.

 #### index.html